A Lisfranc Injury Is A Frequently Misdiagnosed Foot Injury

-Named after a Napoleonic surgeon Jacques Lisfranc de St. Martin, a Lisfranc injury is an injury to the midfoot which is often misdiagnosed and mistaken for a simple sprain.
-This is especially the case if the injury is as a result of a twist/fall.
-A Lisfranc injury however is a significant injury to the foot that may take many months to rehabilitate and depending on the severity of injury can require surgery to treat.
+Named after a Napoleonic surgeon Jacques Lisfranc de St. Martin, a Lisfranc injury is an injury to the midfoot.
+It is an injury of relatively rare occurrence and often misdiagnosed, mistaken for a simple sprain with sometimes dire consequences.
+This tendency for misdiagnosis (somewhere around 20-40%) is especially so if the injury is as a result of a twist, misstep, or fall, which are all common ways to suffer a common lateral ankle sprain which is often what a Lisfranc sprain is confused with.
+A Lisfranc injury however is a significant injury to the foot, an injury that may take many months to rehabilitate and depending on the severity of injury, may sometimes require surgery to effectively allow the individual to return to their pre-injury activity levels.

 What Is A Lisfranc Injury?